Sun Hung Kai Properties: Sibling fallout

-On 18 February 2008, SHKP announced that Walter Kwok, chairman and Chief Executive, would take a "temporary leave of absence for personal reasons with immediate effect".
+On 18 February 2008, SHKP announced that Walter Kwok, chairman and chief executive, would take a "temporary leave of absence for personal reasons with immediate effect".
 Walter Kwok announced that he would take a "personal holiday", handing over his duties to his two younger brothers.

-The suddenness of his departure caused a huge stir in Hong Kong.
 The Standard reported that the elder Kwok was removed from his position by his mother, who is the controlling shareholder of the company, to protect the family interests.
 The journal revealed that Walter's mistress of 4 years has been wielding increasing power in the business, and causing friction with his brothers.

-SHKP's announcement left the financial markets hungry for more disclosure, causing its stock price to decline against the general market the following day.
+The day after SHKP's announcement, its stock price declined against the general market.
 Corporate communications issued a second statement insisting that the business would not be affected and that Walter would resume his functions after his leave of 2 to 3 months.
 Walter's mistress, named by the press as Ida Tong Kam-Hing (唐錦馨), had apparently introduced property transactions valued at HK$4 billion to the Group or to the Kwoks' private investment vehicles.
 Company spokesmen stated that no person named Ida Tong was employed by the Group.

-On 29 February, tycoon and fellow board member Lee Shau Kee confirmed that Mrs Kwok forced the leave of absence upon Walter over Ida Tong during the last board meeting.
+On 29 February, tycoon and fellow board member Lee Shau Kee confirmed that Mrs. Kwok forced the leave of absence upon Walter over Ida Tong during the last board meeting.

 On 16 May 2008, Walter filed a writ with the High Court which claimed that Walter reached an agreement with his mother and two brothers in February that he would return to his duties if certain conditions were met.
-Walter alleged that his two brothers violated the agreement by attempting to remove him despite having fulfilled the pre-defined criteria, including procuring at least two medical opinions showing he is fit to return.
+Walter alleged that his two brothers violated the agreement by attempting to remove him despite having fulfilled the predefined criteria, including procuring at least two medical opinions showing he is fit to return.
 Walter secured a last-minute injunction to delay the vote, to allow more time for discussions.
 On the sidelines of the dispute to remove Walter as chairman and CEO, Walter and his brothers claim the other(s) made major management decisions unwisely and without consultation.